ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_2020-10-01.md

 There is one New Zealand isolate which is genetically similar (1 mutation difference) to the current Auckland cluster -- sample "20VR2563".
 This sample comes from a case who was known to be infected before arrival in New Zealand and was immediately quarantined in Auckland.
 The sample was taken on April 14th 2020.

-Our Bayesian phylogenetic analysis (on the right) estimates that there is a 0.4% probability that case 20VR2563 is in the ''sister clade'' of the Auckland cluster.
+Our Bayesian phylogenetic analysis (on the right) estimates that there is a 0.4% probability that case 20VR2563 is in the ''sister clade'' of the Auckland cluster (not shown in the graph, as this sample is not in the top 10 candidates suggested by this analysis).
 According to this analysis, it is much more likely that sequences in the sister clades come from Ecuador, South Africa, Spain, England, or Australia.

 One reason the Auckland cluster does not sit closer to 20VR2563 in the tree is that although 20VR2563 is only one mutation away, it is **over three months** away in time.